ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 the customer themselves, from seeing the details of the model.

-This typically works by having some protected environment in the device attest to some manufacturer service.
+This typically works by having some protected environment in the device go through a remote attestation with some manufacturer service that can assess its trustworthiness.
 If remote attestation succeeds, then the manufacturer service releases either the model, or a key to decrypt a model the Attester already has in encrypted form, to the requester.